RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -   [Los Angeles County Open Data](https://data.lacounty.gov/datasets/assessor-parcels-data-2006-thru-2021/explore)
 -   Personal communications with staff at OC Public Works; <https://www.ocpublicworks.com/> and data from SCAQMD Rule 2305b Board Package Appendix C.

-Parcel shapefiles were obtained April 2024 for Riverside and San Bernardino Counties, LA County, and May 18, 2022 for Orange County.
+Parcel shapefiles were obtained October 2024 for Riverside and San Bernardino Counties, April 2024 for LA County, and May 18, 2022 for Orange County.
 Data from the County websites are provided 'as is' and have multiple limitations in their use for this application.
 For Riverside County, parcels were filtered based on parcel use codes including the words 'warehouse' and 'light industrial'.
 For San Bernardino County, the following land-use types were selected: warehouse, flex, light industry, and storage; we then excluded the following categories: 'retail warehouse', 'lumber storage', 'mini storage (public)', 'storage yard', 'auto storage yard', 'boat storage yard', 'grain storage', 'potato storage', 'bulk fertilizer storage', and 'mini-storage warehouse'.
 Los Angeles County parcels were filtered for the land-use category of 'Warehousing, Distribution, and Storage'.
 'Open Storage' was not included, even though many shipping containers around the ports are being stored in this class of parcel.
+Some facilities are also associated with the 'Associated APN improvements' land-use category for multi-parcel facilities - these are currently being identified on a case-by-case basis.

 Emissions factor pollution estimates for heavy-duty trucks (GVWR > 8,500 pounds) were generated from a VMT weighted calculation of EMFAC2021 based on Southern California Air Quality Management District fleet specific data for 2022 downloaded from <https://arb.ca.gov/emfac/> on October 23, 2022.
 Data and methodology for these fleet-average calculations is available upon request.